gbprod/domain-event/README.md

-# domain-events
+# Domain event

-Library to manage domain events in a DDD application
+Library to manage domain events in a php DDD application.